hongwang01/RCDNet/README.md

 2020.10.30  Add the generalization description and fix the bugs about loading training data in the file "../for_spa/src/trainer.py"

 2021.04.03  Upate the Netdisk link for "deraining results"

+2021.07.03  Add the project link about the extension of RCDNet

 ## Contact
 If you have any question, please feel free to concat Hong Wang (Email: hongwang01@stu.xjtu.edu.cn)